In brief:

 Using only a website URL, Middesk can identify a business’s industry (NAICS and SIC codes), flag whether they’re in a high-risk industry, and surface web presence information including social profiles.

-There’s a lot more that Middesk can offer in terms of business verification and B2B relationship risk management, too.
-Contact our team for a demo.
+Schedule a demo today to find out what Middesk can offer in terms of business verification and B2B relationship risk management.